Ashwani1242/Go_TUI_Applications/Weather_Application/README.md

-# Shoping List
+# Weather App
-A Terminal Based Application made with GoLang using Bubble Tea Library that shows a shoping list.
+A Terminal Based Application made with GoLang that shows current weather forecast of your city.